THE ROUGH GUIDE TO INDIA

 A good travel book, I believe, must be absolutely unbiased; and this series fulfills the criteria very well.
 Rough Guide to India talks about Bollywood, culture, cuisine, history, religion and much more.
 Buy on Amazon

 Do I really need to include this?
 Because Lonely Planet is quite obvious.

 Lonely Planet is one of the most travel books around the globe.

 Lonely Planet talks about incomprehensibly varying culture of India, places to eat that fit in your not-so-glorious budget and the information about nice places to stay without going broke, places to shop, arts and festivals in India.
-Buy on Amazon
+Buy on Amazon (new edition)

 Nine people, nine lives, nine different paths, nine different stories!!
 Nine Lives, unlike most travel books narrates stories of nine people in India.

 William Darlymple (the author), inspired by his experiences in India, put together stories of how nine different people carve their paths in life.

 Three brothers from a remote village are driven by poverty to the Himalayas to become monks.
 A Jain nun tests her powers of detachment as she watches her best friend ritually starve herself to death.
 A devadasi initially resists her own initiation into sex work, yet pushes both her daughters into a trade she regards as a sacred calling.